- Send money to an overseas bank account without paying a foreign exchange profit margin.

 Unlike many companies that have a definite target consumer, Wise aims to appeal to anybody who is put off by traditional banks' high fees and poor exchange rates.
 Money transfer services should not cost an arm and a leg.

-The website is well suited to both businesses and individuals, and when entering the site you will notice that there are different paths you can follow depending on what kind of client you are.
+The Wise website is set up for both individuals and businesses, and when entering the site you will notice that there are different paths you can follow depending on what kind of client you are.

 Pros and cons